stylight/handbook/_docs/feedback.markdown

 ## When does feedback happen?

 If you got feedback for someone, you shouldn't wait: give it to them right away.
 Nevertheless, we find it helpful to have some time cut out to reflect and get feedback.
 Otherwise, it's too easy to get burried in your work and not take the time to seek out feedback.
 Formalized feedback happens quarterly and should result in your [individual OKRs](goals.html).
-The feedback sessions alternate between 1:1s with your people manager and group meetings with your peer group.
+The feedback sessions alternate between 1:1s with your manager and group meetings with your peer group.
 Getting feedback from a peer group is voluntary, but recommended.
-The fallback is having a session with your people manager instead.
+The fallback is having a session with your manager instead.

 ![Feedback timeline](../assets/FeedbackTimeline.png)

 ## Why we do peer feedback

 * peers have valuable and meaningful feedback
-* feedback by peers provides a broader perspective of one’s contribution (people manager may work in other team)
+* feedback by peers provides a broader perspective of one’s contribution (manager may work in other team)
 * feedback from peers encourages teamwork and builds trust
 * separation from pay raise decisions enables giving and receiving feedback in an open and non-judgmental way
 * make re-selection a natural part of the process